Ebedthan/xgt/paper/paper.md

 # Statement of need

-`xgt` contributes to addressing the persistent challenge of evaluating results within the framework of established reference databases.
 The Genome Taxonomy Database (GTDB) stands out as a widely utilized and high-quality resource in genomics, boasting over 500 thousand meticulously curated genomes [@parks:2022].
-However, accessing GTDB solely via its API posed limitations due to its lack of built-in parsing capabilities. `xgt` resolves this issue by introducing parsing and querying functionalities, thereby enhancing accessibility and usability.
+However, accessing GTDB solely via its API posed limitations due to its lack of built-in parsing capabilities. `xgt` resolves this issue by introducing parsing and querying functionalities, thereby enhancing accessibility and usability

+Moreover, `xgt` contributes to addressing the persistent challenge of evaluating results within the framework of established reference databases.
+By streamlining data extraction and analysis processes, `xgt` empowers researchers to efficiently navigate and utilize the vast repository of genomic information housed within GTDB, ultimately facilitating advancements in various fields of biological research.

 # References